Latest Update – July 2026

 Frequently Asked Questions (FAQs)

 We will publish answers to key Frequently Asked Questions (FAQs) throughout the Invest Phase.
-The FAQ document will be uploaded to our website and sent to our mailing list.
+The FAQ document will be uploaded to our webpage and distributed through our quarterly newsletter.

-If you have a question about the commissioning process for the FAQ, please contact: mentalhealthcommissioning@act.gov.au
+If you have a question about the commissioning process, please contact: mentalhealthcommissioning@act.gov.au

 Please subscribe to our mailing list to receive updates throughout the Invest Phase.